Water Conservation Emergency Regulations

 The regulation remains in effect until June 2024, unless the State Water Board takes action to rescind or extend the regulation.

-Water Conservation Regulation Prohibiting Water Waste remains in effect:
+Water Conservation Regulation Prohibiting Water Waste has now expired:

 On January 18, 2022 the State Water Board adopted an emergency drought regulation due to the severe drought conditions throughout California.